seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/05_May/24/README.md

 - My session was skipped today. - 2024, Saturday, December 7th to 2025, Saturday, February 22nd
 - The game required an update today.
 Unlike the AdVenture Communist update, it didn't negatively impact gameplay. - 2025, Saturday, March 1st
 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th

-</details>

 - The game required an update today.
 It was a 10 year anniversary update.
 It didn't seem to negatively impact gameplay, other than the fact that every time I took a screenshot, or looked at my notifications, the music would pause. - 2025, Saturday, May 17th

+</details>

+- The game did not require an update this week. - 2025, Saturday, May 24th

 </details>